-Talent retention: this is considered one of the most relevant qualitative aspects.
-Investors consider the retention of talent to be very important, especially talent considered key after the transaction.
-Therefore, a high level of turnover increases risk and is penalised in the valuation.
+Talent Retention: is considered to be one of the most important qualitative aspects.
+Investors attach great importance to the talent retentionespecially the one considered key after the transaction.
+Therefore, a high level of turnover increases the risk and is penalised in the valuation.

-HR professionalisation: In an IT services company, the main value lies in people and their capacity for development.
+Professionalisation of HR: In an IT services company, the main value lies in the people and their capacity for development.
 Therefore, investors positively value companies that have professionalised this function by developing career plans, training systems, job profiles, performance evaluation, remuneration systems, etc.

 3. Competitive Position